rbleattler/mdop-docs/mdop/agpm/restore-a-deleted-gpo-agpm40.md

 ---
 title: How to Restore a Deleted GPO
-description: Restore a Deleted GPO
+description: Restore a Deleted GPO in AGPM 4.
 author: aczechowski
 ms.assetid: 0a131d26-a741-4a51-b612-c0bc7dbba06b
 ms.reviewer: